enerai/machine_learning/README.md

 * /neural_networks/: use neural networks to recognize hand-written letters.
 (25 hidden units)
 * /svm_spam/: use SVM to divide linear/non-linear separable data points and then visualize the boundary; use SVM to filter spam (linear/guassian kernel)
 * /k_mean/: use k-mean for image comperssion; k-mean process visualization
-* /pca/: use pac to compress the dimensions of face images and visualize the difference.
+* /pca/: use PCA to reduce the dimension of face images and visualize the difference.